 The securities, money market instruments and investment fund units held in the fund can, for the purpose of achieving additional income, be transferred as a loan to third parties in exchange for appropriate market consideration.
-In so doing, all of the fund's holdings in securities, money market instruments and investment fund units can be transferred as a loan to third parties only for a period that is indefinite.
+In so doing, all of the fund's holdings in securities, money market instruments and investment fund units can be transferred as a loan to third parties for a definite or indefinite period.
 The Company reserves the right, depending on the respective market conditions and with the objective of fully exploiting the income potential in the interests of the investors, to actually transfer all of the securities, money market instruments and investment fund units held in the fund by way of a loan.
-An overview of the current actual utilization rates to which the securities have been transferred by way of a loan can be found on the Internet at www.dws.com.
-The Company has the option to terminate the lending transaction at any time.
+An overview of the current actual utilization rates to which the securities have been transferred by way of a loan can be found on the Internet at dws.com.
+In the case of a transfer of securities for an indefinite period, the Company can terminate the lending transaction at any time.
+If the securities are transferred for a definite period, the securities must be returned no later than 30 days after transfer.
+The market value of the securities to be transferred, together with the market value of the securities already transferred for a definite period, may not exceed 15% of the fund's assets.
 It must be contractually agreed that securities, money market instruments or investment fund units of the same kind, quality and quantity will be returned to the fund within the customary settlement period following the ending of the lending transaction.
 A requirement for the transfer of securities, money market instruments and investment fund units as a loan is that the fund must be provided with sufficient collateral.
-For this purpose, balances may be assigned or pledged, and securities or money market instruments may be transferred or pledged.
-The fund is entitled to the income from the investment of the
+For this purpose. balances may be assigned or pledged, and securities or money market instruments may be transferred or pledged.
+The fund is entitled to the income from the investment of the collateral.

-The borrower must additionally pay to the custodian, for the account of the fund, any income received from securities lent, money market instruments or investment fund units at maturity.
-The value of all securities, money market instruments or investment fund units transferred to any one borrower may not exceed 10% of the fund's asserts.
+The borrower must additionally pay to the custodian, for the account of the fund, any interest received from securities lent, money market instruments or investment fund units at maturity.
+The value of all securities, money market instruments or investment fund units transferred to any one borrower may not exceed 10% of the fund's assets.